NickBarreto/nickbarreto.github.io/about.md

 ---
 layout: page
-title: About
+title: About Nick
 permalink: /about/
 ---

-I'm Nick Barreto.
-I'm a Brazilian programer livingin the UK working on and with books.
+I'm a Brazilian programer living in the UK working on and with books.

 I'm one of the co-founders of [Canelo](https://www.canelo.co), a fast-growing independent publisher commited to modernising the publishing industry.